 Your vacation nightmare is his dream

-He told me that there seems to have been a misunderstanding on your part as to where you were staying.
+The owner told me that he believes that you had a misunderstanding as to where you were staying.
 And he felt bad because he really loves Fanning Island and he wants others to fall in love with Fanning as well.
-He never wants guests to feel dissatisfied with any of the vacations that his company arranges.
+He certainly never wants any guest to feel they’ve been plunged into a vacation nightmare.

 He explained that Pegasus intends to build a new property on the island.
 For the time being, Fanning Lodge is the preferred accommodation and is exactly as advertised.
 And, by the way, the bathroom is not for the “entire village.”